craftcms/shopify/README.md

 Build a content-driven storefront by synchronizing [Shopify](https://shopify.com) products into [Craft CMS](https://craftcms.com/).

 > [!IMPORTANT]
-> Version 7.x of the Shopify plugin uses new app-based authorization.
+> Version 7.x of the Shopify plugin uses a new app-based authorization system.
 > You must follow the [upgrade instructions](#upgrading) to get new credentials.

 ## Topics